dulanjayabhanu/Web-Humpty/README.md

 ## 📄 License

 **Web Humpty** is released under the [Apache3.0 License](LICENSE).
 This means you’re free to use, modify, and distribute this software, as long as you include the original license.

-## 🙌 Acknowledgements

-A big shoutout to the open-source community and everyone who contributed to making **Web Humpty** what it is today.
-Your support and collaboration are greatly appreciated! 💪